 I was very impressed with the Hampton Inn, Sugarloaf.
-The property has been there for about 10 years, but received a total renovation in March of 2013.
-They did a really nice job.
-The rooms are fairly standard and include comfortable beds, a mini-fridge and microwave.
-I was excited to find a USB port to charge my phone, since I had forgotten the plug.
+The rooms are fairly standard and include comfortable beds, a mini-fridge, and a microwave.
+I was excited to find a USB port to charge my phone since I had forgotten the plug.

 My favorite part of the Hampton Inn Sugarloaf was the outdoor areas.
 In addition to a nice sized outdoor pool, they have an outdoor eating area with a gas grill and an outdoor fireplace with a TV.
 The designers did a nice job, as you really feel like you’re sitting in a courtyard, vs. next to the parking lot.
 It’s the perfect place to relax after a hard day jousting.